Some very important notes before you read this.

 2. You are relying on consent as your lawful basis for holding the data, and the individual withdraws their consent;

 We cannot cover every aspect of this statement with our knowledge, but one aspect that seems very relevant is that the lawful basis for a gambling company holding personal data was based on consent, e.g. a person was asked for consent when accepting T&Cs, but in no other way, so a person would have the option of withdrawing consent, thus meaning data erasure.

 3. You are relying on legitimate interests as your basis for processing, the individual objects to the processing of their data, and there is no overriding legitimate interest to continue this processing;

 Impossible to answer with our knowledge; what is an overriding legitimate interest to continue data processing?
 Is it legimate in law to claim that having a gambling licence should enable a licensee to trade by reducing risk to virtually nil?

 As would be expected by its’ title this is vital and underpins all data collection.
-The following taken from the 1st principle places many gambling companies, if not all, with few options moving forward with GDPR and data erasure due to the way historical personal and other data has been collected and processed:
+The following taken from the 1st principle (a) places many gambling companies, if not all, with few options moving forward with GDPR and data erasure due to the way historical personal and other data has been collected and processed;

 - be transparent about how you intend to use the data, and give individuals appropriate privacy notices when collecting their personal data; (historically the industry in general hasn’t)